|

 Damascus steel can make for a very nice knife which could be comparable to 01 tool steel if it's of good enough quality.
 Unfortunately the composition of Damascus steel varies a lot and it's not that easy for the inexperienced to tell the good from the bad.
 With Damascus you'll have to trust your source or you'll end up with a knife that will disappoint you greatly.
 Damascus must be looked after diligently or you could end up with a mess of a blade.
 For the most part cheap Damascus is just that, cheap!

 There are other steels, namely D2, Sandvik 12c27, AEB-L, UHB20c, 26c etc, which are very popular over on the Continent.
 Of late I've been tending to look more at Laminated steel from Scandinavia to work with and will be getting some soon enough.
-Yes, I do have my preferences like Damascus, Bearing Steel, RWL-34 and Carbon steel, but that's not to say that I'll not be at all unhappy working with or owning any knife made from the many other steels available, in simple or mixed form.
+Yes, I do have my preferences like Damascus, Bearing Steel, RWL-34 and lamintaed steel, but that's not to say that I'll not be at all unhappy working with or owning any knife made from the many other steels available, in simple or mixed form.

 Frenchy